Loose Pearls

 The four different types of pearls are:

 • Akoya Pearls: Akoya pearls are renowned for their classic elegance and are primarily cultivated in Japan and China.
-They are typically round and have a smooth surface, making them highly desirable for jewellery.
+They are usually round and have a smooth surface, making them highly desirable for jewellery.
 Akoya pearls have a creamy white or ivory colour and possess a high lustre, giving them a brilliant and reflective shine.
 Their size generally ranges from 6 to 8 millimetres, although larger specimens can be found.

 • How are pearls formed?